 Too Good for Drugs and Violence

 A seven to ten session interactive, evidence-based program that is taught once a week by CANDLE Prevention Educators.
 It focuses on developing personal and interpersonal skills to resist pressures to use drugs and engage in violent behaviors.
 Skills include: goal setting, decision-making, bonding with others, identifying and managing emotions, and communicating effectively.
+The Too Good Program is available for youth in kindergarten through high school.

 Girls Circle is a program that meets weekly during lunch periods or after school.
 The group provides a comfortable atmosphere where girls take turns listening and talking to one another about concerns and interests.
 Our goal is to foster self-esteem and allow for genuine self expression through verbal sharing and creative activity.The girls are able to express themselves through creative activities that include role playing, drama, journaling, poetry, movement, drawing, and collage.
 They explore their uniqueness as well as their similarities, while learning to respect both themselves and others.
 Themes covered include being a girl, trusting ourselves, friendship, body image, goals, personal growth, self-worth, diversity and decision-making.